 The white livery on the new appliance 781, looks stunning, and far more eye catching than the red.
-Wish north yorkshire would adopt this livery, far superior!

 White gets my vote stunning new livery lets move with the times.